Easy Dog Fence Jumping Solutions (That Actually Work)

 How effective is an invisible fence?

 Admittedly invisible fence can be very effective.
 However, it doesn’t prevent intruders.
 Additionally, if your dog is chased out of your yard, he/she won’t be able to come back because of the shock of the fence line.
 Personally, I think the cons of invisible fencing outweigh the pros.
-For me, I use a vibrating collar for my dog, Henry and he’s been well trained.
+For me, I use a vibrating collar for my dog, Henry, and he’s been well trained.
 It works very well for us.

 Here's where you can get a vibrating collar that is even better than Henry's collar.
 When his current collar needs to be replaced, I'll buy this one.
 Plus, it's very affordable!